Symphony No. 100 (Haydn)

-The Symphony No. 100 in G major, Hoboken I/100, is the eighth of the twelve London symphonies written by Joseph Haydn and completed in 1793 or 1794.
+The Symphony No. 100 in G major, Hob.
+I:100, is the eighth of the twelve London symphonies written by Joseph Haydn and completed in 1793 or 1794.
 It is popularly known as the Military Symphony.

-Nickname (Military)
+The symphony was premiered at the Hanover Square Rooms on 31 March 1794, with Haydn himself leading the orchestra at the fortepiano.

-The nickname "Military" derives from the second movement (and the end of the finale), which features prominent fanfares written for C-trumpets and percussion effects.
+The nickname "Military" derives from the inclusion of C trumpets and "Turkish Janissary" untuned percussion, especially in the second movement and the closing section of the fourth movement, which feature prominent fanfares written for them.
 One reviewer wrote after the premiere that the second movement evoked the "hellish roar of war increas[ing] to a climax of horrid sublimity!"

-Movements
+Music

-The work is in standard four movement form and scored for two flutes, two oboes, two clarinets, two bassoons, two horns, two trumpets, timpani, triangle, cymbals, bass drum and strings (violins, violas, cellos and basses).
-In several editions there is only one flute.
+The symphony is scored for two flutes, two oboes, two clarinets, two bassoons, two horns, two trumpets, timpani, triangle, cymbals, bass drum and strings (violins, violas, cellos and basses).
+In several editions, there is only one flute.